After 344 days of travel (229 of which we have blogged about; yes we are behind), our year of travel is complete. Here’s what we did:

 Alright, lets begin!
 First up: a chart of the days we spent in each region we visited.
 This should provide added information for the graphs that follow.

 As you can see, we spent a lot of time in Southeast Asia and Eastern/Central Europe; this quite simply is because they were cheap!
 India/Nepal was also cheap, but we were limited by our visas here (also, we could only take so much of this place, something that actually wasn’t true anywhere else we visited, except maybe the United Arab Emirates).
-Finally, we only spent one night in the Middle East as we did a long layover on our way from India to Ukraine.
+Finally, we only spent one night in the UAE as we did a long layover on our way from India to Ukraine.
 Other than that layover, we did not visit the Middle East at all on this trip.